 This post may contain links that generate commission for me.
 This costs you nothing but helps to cover the costs for this website.

-A good church website is absolutely vital to a churches online presence going into 2022.
+A good church website is absolutely vital to a churches online presence.
 Our culture has changed so much since the advent of the internet and peoples usage of digital devices continues to evolve.
 What has become clear is that whenever someone wants to find out about your church they will google it.
 Before I visit a new restaurant I visit the website.
 It is just standard practice now.

 Thanks to the digital revolution people’s first impressions begin long before they even arrive at a churches premises.
 Before they have even met a single person from your community.
 A church website should give the visitor a feel for the place.
 It should provide all the important information in an easy to navigate way.
 A churches website will be a visitors first impression and as such it matters.